-Much of the data can be found on your company website, but many of it will involve you asking questions and proactively seeking answers.
-When it comes to understanding who your customers are, how your Executive interacts with them and lastly, how you can best serve them – you’ll have to ask some questions.
+Much of the data can be found on your company website, but it will involve asking questions and proactively seeking answers.
+When it comes to an understanding who your customers are, how your Executive interacts with them and lastly, how you can best serve them – you’ll have to ask some questions.
 Here are a few to get started:

 - Who are our most important customers, and how do we serve them?

 - Do we have buying personas for our customers?

 - What problems do they have, and how do we solve them?

 These three questions will help you understand who the customers are and why they buy from your organisation.

 Here are a few more questions to ask yourself and your Executive or seek out the answers for yourself

 - How does your Executive serve the organisation’s customers?